bakana808/mc-arena/README.md

       - Jumppads
 - Adding Gamemodes
   - Static gamemode behavior
-    - Pregame
+    - Pregame (Warmup)
       - A freshly started gamemode on a map will start in a "warmup" mode, where score and points are always 0. (setting the points/score is ignored)
       - During warmup mode, players would use a /ready command or similar, where >50% of players being ready would start the game
       - Optional timer, so the game starts whether they're ready or not (only starts if the minimal player size for that game is met)
       - A method could be made to let gamemodes have different behaviors on whether it is warmup mode or not.